akanksha-raghav/Hacktoberfest2021/Programs/deepak-chouhan/prims_algorithm.md

 ## How it works?

-- Import the `prims_MST` in your python file and pass a Graph matrix as show below in the function.
+- Import the `prim_MST` in your python file and pass a Graph matrix as show below in the function.
 The function will print the Minimum spanning tree in Graph

 ```
 # Example Matrix